oerg866/win98-quickinstall/README.md

     Instructs the script to process all drivers in this directory and add them into the extra drivers directory.

     **These drivers are NOT slipstreamed** and thus not automatically installed.
-They are however made available on the resulting installation media and can be installed by pointing the Windows 98 / ME `Add New Hardware` wizard to the `DRIVER.EX` directory on the media.
+They are however made available on the resulting installation media and can be installed by pointing the Windows 98 / ME `Add New Hardware` wizard to the `DRIVER.EX` directory on the output image.

     The reason for this folder's existence is the vast selection of hardware available for the operating systems and the varying compatibility / size of them.